How are dangerous goods classified in Canada?

 Class 2: Gases

-Class 3: Flammable liquids
+Class 3: Flammable Liquids

-This class includes liquids or liquids containing solids in solution or suspension that release flammable vapours at a temperature of 60.5°C or less using the closed-cup method, or 65.6°C using the open-cup method.
+This class includes liquids, or liquids containing solids in solution or suspension, that release flammable vapours at a temperature of 60.5°C or less using the closed-cup method, or 65.6°C using the open-cup method.

-Class 5: Oxidizing substances and organic peroxides
+Class 5: Oxidizing Substances and Organic Peroxides

-Organic peroxides are unstable, oxygen-containing organic compounds that may explosively decompose and dangerously react with other materials causing significant damage.
+Organic peroxides are unstable, oxygen-containing organic compounds that may decompose explosively and react dangerously with other materials, causing significant damage.

-Class 6: Toxic materials and infectious substances
+Class 6: Toxic materials and infections substances

 “Infectious materials” refers to substances containing microorganisms or toxins which can cause disease in animals or humans.